India–Israel relations: Full recognition (1992–2022)

 India–Israel relationship has been very close and warm under the premiership of Narendra Modi since 2014.
 In 2017, he was the first ever Prime Minister of India to visit Israel.
 India was the largest arms customer of Israel in 2017.
 Defence relations between the two countries are longstanding.

 India voted in favour of Israel's resolution to deny observer status to Palestinian non-governmental organization Shahed at the UN Economic and Social Council (ECOSOC) on 6 June 2019.

 In August 2022, President Isaac Herzog joined the Indian Embassy in Tel Aviv for its 75th Independence Day celebrations.
-In his speech, he welcomed India’s rise as a regional and global power and described Israel and India as “two modern republics proudly bound together by creativity and democracy, by ingenuity coupled with deep respect for timeless faiths and belief systems.”
-Meeting Indian External Affairs Minister Subrahmanyam Jaishankar, Herzog underscored his personal commitment to strengthening the India-Israel relationship.
+In his speech, he welcomed India's rise as a regional and global power and described Israel and India as two modern republics proudly bound together by creativity and democracy, by ingenuity coupled with deep respect for timeless faiths and belief systems.
+Meeting Indian External Affairs Minister Subrahmanyam Jaishankar, Herzog underscored his personal commitment to strengthening the India–Israel relationship.

+Post-7 October 2023

+Despite Indian leaders' opposition to Israel in the past, India in 2025 is a strong ally of Israel.
+India was one of the first countries to condemn the October 7 attack on Israel by Palestinian militants.
+India also abstained from voting in favor of a UN resolution as it didn't explicitly condemn Hamas.
+In 2025, the opposition Congress criticised Prime Minister Narendra Modi for his stance on the Gaza war.

+Israel condemned the Pahalgam terrorist attack on 22 April 2025 and expressed support for India.
+On 7 May 2025, Israel publicly praised India's airstrikes on Pakistan, which were launched in retaliation for the Pahalgam attack.
+The Israeli government described the operation as a "measured and decisive response to terrorism" and reaffirmed its support for India's right to self-defence, adding "Israel supports India's right for self defense.
+Terrorists should know there's no place to hide from their heinous crimes against the innocent."
+The airstrikes, part of what was reported as Operation Sindoor, targeted terrorist launchpads and infrastructure across the Line of Control.

 Diplomatic visits

 1997

-Ezer Weizman became the first Israeli President to visit India in 1997.
+Ezer Weizman became the first Israeli president to visit India in 1997.